ivanalejandro0/flatpak-update-checker/README.md

 means, possibly that they are not versioned with a number as other apps.

+# How does this work?
+Where does the information come from?

+This app/script basically gets the information from two Flatpak commands:
+* `flatpak remote-ls --updates`: to list what has an update available
+* `flatpak list`: to list the installed apps

+From those two lists, I can show what's the current and new version for each and what's a rebuild instead of a new version.

 # Note
 At the time of writing this, there was not an official way of easily doing this.